wazo-platform/wazo-doc/source/administration/switchboard/statistics.rst

 * Start date: when empty, the result will contain statistics from the beginning
 * End date: when empty, the result will contain statistics until the current time

+.. note:: Switchboard statistics older than a year are automatically removed.
+See :ref:`purge_logs`
+          for more details.

 Events